Former Trail Blazers owner Weinberg died at 92

 Weinberg’s death was announced Wednesday by the American Israeli Public Affairs Committee.

-KATU reports that Weinberg was one of three partners who got the franchise started as an NBA expansion team in 1970 to the tune of $3.7 million.
+Weinberg was one of four men who got the franchise started as an NBA expansion team in 1970 to the tune of $3.7 million.

 Weinberg, a veteran of World War II, real estate developer, and a pro-Israel activist, sold the team to the late Paul Allen in 1988 for $70 million.
 In a tweet the Trail Blazers said the team “was saddened to hear of the passing of our original owner.”

-Oregon Sen. Ron Wyden said via Twitter that Winberg was “a true mensch…and like many, I will mourn his passing.”
+Oregon Sen. Ron Wyden said via Twitter that Weinberg was “a true mensch…and like many, I will mourn his passing.”